cdhunt/automatedops/content/blog/2018-04-11-software-design-patterns-in-powershell-strategy-pattern.md

 Doug Finke and I have been collaborating for the past few years in different capacities.
 We both started working on a Powershell implementation of the Humanizer library for .Net an ultimately merged our ideas into [PowerShellHumanizer](https://github.com/dfinke/powershellhumanizer).
 It didn't stop there.

-We interact regularly, sharing ideas, both good and bad (on both sides), giving and receiving feedback on approaches, code and more.

 Recently we chatted about what it takes to go from PowerShell scripter to PowerShell open source developer.
 More on that in later blog posts.

 As part of that, Doug brought up Design Patterns and started sharing scripts on implementing the patterns in PowerShell using classes.
 I've been exploring how these patterns work in the Powershell world.
 The first one I really got my head around was **Strategy**.